ethereumproject/ECIPs/sample.md

 * The [1/C4](1/C4) and [2/COSS](2/COSS) processes are falsifiable.

 #### What belongs in a successful ECIP?
-Each ECIP should have the following parts:
+Each ECIP SHOULD have the following parts:

 * Preamble -- RFC 822 style headers containing the `domain`, `shortname`, `name`, `status`, `editor` and `contributors` of the ECIP.

 * Abstract -- a short (~200 word) description of the technical issue being addressed.

 * Motivation -- The motivation is critical for ECIPs that want to change the Ethereum protocol.
-It should clearly explain why the existing protocol specification is inadequate to address the problem the ECIP solves.
+It should clearly explain why the existing protocol specification is inadequate to address the problem.
 ECIP submissions without sufficient motivation may be moved to the deleted section outright.

 * Specification -- The technical specification should describe the syntax and semantics of the solution to the problem.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum Classic platforms.